MarioLFB/User_Registration/README.md

 ### Site Owner

 8. As the site owner, I want users to have quick access to the login and user registration area.
-9. As the site owner, I want users' names and passwords to be securely stored.
+9. As the site owner, I want users names and passwords to be securely stored.
 10. As the site owner, I want users to receive clear error messages in case of incorrect inputs.
 11. As the site owner, I want users to have a positive experience by providing accurate, up-to-date weather information.
 12. As the site owner, I want users to make multiple searches, constantly returning to the main menu.